-10. LOANS PAYABLE - RELATED PARTY
+11. LOANS PAYABLE - RELATED PARTY

-During the three month period ended September 30, 2021 and the year ended June 30, 2021, TMI and the Company as guarantor, entered into various Bridge Loan Agreements, denominated in USD with Sandfire Resources Ltd (parent) for short-term funding of day to day operations.
-The date of each loan agreement and the amount borrowed are as follows:
+During the year end June 30, 2022 and through the three month period ended September 30, 2022, TMI and the Company as guarantor, entered into various Bridge Loan Agreements with Sandfire Resources Ltd (parent) for short-term funding of day to day operations up to an aggregate of up to US\$22.0 million.
+To date, US\$15.47 million has been borrowed.
+The date of each outstanding loan agreement and the amount borrowed, translated to Canadian dollars, are as follows as of September 30, 2022: